Aenos

 Park History

 Aenos was designated a national park in 1962, making it one of the earliest national parks established in Greece.
-The primary motivation was the protection of the endemic Kefalonian fir forest, which had been significantly reduced by historical logging and was under ongoing pressure.
-The park's establishment was supported by recognition of the unique botanical significance of Abies cephalonica and the need to preserve its last significant forest.
+[1] The primary motivation was the protection of the endemic Kefalonian fir forest, which had been significantly reduced by historical logging and was under ongoing pressure.
+The park's establishment was supported by recognition of the unique botanical significance of Abies cephalonica and the need to preserve its last significant stand on Kefalonia.
 A catastrophic forest fire in 1797 had already destroyed much of the original forest, and subsequent fires have further reduced the fir's extent.
 Conservation management has focused on fire prevention and natural regeneration.

 Major Trails And Attractions

 The summit of Mega Soros (1,628 m) is accessible by a marked hiking trail, offering panoramic views across the Ionian Sea, the Greek mainland, Ithaca, Lefkada, and Zakynthos on clear days.
-The drive through the national park via the mountain road from Argostoli to Sami offers spectacular views of the fir forest and the wild horse herds.
+The drive through the national park via the mountain road from Argostoli to Sami offers spectacular views of the fir forest and the semi-wild horse herds.
 The park visitor centre near the park boundary provides information on the ecosystem and the Kefalonian fir.
 Wildflower viewing in the subalpine zone is excellent in May and June.
-The wild horses are often visible from the road through the upper park zone.
+The horses are often visible from the road through the upper park zone.

 Visitor Facilities And Travel